jlawtonSFX/o11yseramp/Week 2/Kubernetes Advanced Installation/README.md

 2. Download these [configuration](https://github.com/jlawtonSFX/o11yseramp/tree/main/Week%202/Kubernetes%20Advanced%20Installation/K8s) files from the Github repository to the machine on which you usually run `kubectl`, and modify them as indicated.

 - In `configmap.yaml`:
-  - You need to assign a unique name to each Kubernetes cluster; choose a name and use a text editor to replace `default` with the name you choose.
+  - You need to assign a unique name to each Kubernetes cluster; choose a name and use a text editor to replace `seramp1` with the name you choose.
   - By default, the Smart Agent will send data to the `us0` realm.
 If you are not in this realm, you will need to explicitly set the `signalFxRealm` option in the agent configuration.
 To determine if you are in a different realm, check your profile page in the SignalFx web application.

+- In clusterrolebinding.yaml, configmap-role.yaml, and configmap-rolebinding.yaml:
+  - Change `default` or the service account token reference to the namespace in which you are deploying the agent.
+For example, cloudwatch.

 3. Run this command on your Kubernetes cluster.